 Copyright 2017 Edison Investment Research Limited.
 All rights reserved.
-This report has been compiled from publication of this report has been compiled from publicy available sources that are believed to be reliable, however we do not quarantee the accuracy or completeness of this report.
+This report has been commissioned by Hutchison China MediTech and prepared and issued by Edison for publication globally.
+All information used in the publication of this report has been compiled from publicly available sources that are believed to be reliable, however we do not guarantee the accuracy or completeness of this report.
 Opinions contained in this report represent those of the research department of Edison at the time of publication.
-The securities described in the Investment Research may not be eligible for sale in all jurisdictions or to certain categories of investors.
+The securities described in the Investment Research has not be eligible for sale in all jurisdictions or to certain categories of investors.
 This research is issued in Australia by Edison Aus and any access to it, is intended only for "wholesale clients" within the meaning of the Australian Corporations Act.
 The Investment Research is distributed in the United States by Edison US to major US institutional investors only.
 Edison US is registered as an investment adviser with the Securities and Exchange Commission.
-Edison US relies upon the "publishers' exclusion" from the definition of investment adviser under Section 202(a)(11) of the Investment Advisers Act of 1940 and corresponding state securities and Exchange Commission.
-Edison US relies upon the "publishers' exclusion" from the definition of investment adviser under Section 202(a)(11) of the Investment Advisers Act of 1940 and corresponding state securities and Excinence of Investment adviser or provide personalised advice.
-We publish information provide construed by any subscriber or prospective subscriber as Edison's Solicitation to effect, or attempt to effect, any transaction in a security.
-The research in this document is intended for New Zealand resident professional financial advisers or brokers (for use in their roles as financial advisers or brokers) (and habitual investors who are "wholesale clients" for the purpose of the Financial Advisers Act 2008 (FAA) (as described in sections 5(c) (1)(a), (b) and (c) of the FAA).
-This is not a solicitation or inducement or intended to a solicitation or inducement and activities mentioned in this report.
-Among
+Edison US relies upon the "publishers' exclusion" from the definition of investment adviser under Section 202(a)(11) of the Investment Advisers Act of 1940 and corresponding state securities laws.
+As such, Edison does not offer or provide personalised advice.
+We publish information about companies in which we believe our readers may be interested and this information reflects our sincere opinions.
+The information that we provide or that is derived from our website is not intended to be, and should not be construed as an interested and this information reflects our sincere opinions.
+The information that we provide or that is derived from our website is not intended to be, and should not be construed as values of the purpose of the Financial Advisers or brokers (for use in their roles as financial advisers or or soles) and the purpose of the Financial Advisers or brokers (for use in their roles as financial advisers or brokers) and habitual investors who are "holesale clients" for the purpose